abulzunayed/Course_Zero-to-Deep-learning_Udemy/README.md

-# From this course, I have covered Deep Learning exercises:
+# From this Udemy course, I learned step-by-step how to create different deep-learning models:
-How to data preparation, Create Model, machine learning functions, built-in Deep learning function, and Gradient descent , Optimization, ANN, CNN,  RNN,
+How to data preparation, Create Models, machine learning functions, built-in Deep learning functions, and Gradient descent, Optimization, ANN, CNN,  RNN,